 Pyrton Parish Council put forward objections to the proposal in the WNDP to allocate land for safeguarding a route for a re-aligned B4009.
 The Parish has concerns about the impact on the village, the environment and the existing green space between the village and Watlington.
-Pyrton is producing it's own NDP and discussions have been held to try and resolve these issues which have not yet been successful.
-The concerns have been fully considered but changes have not been made to the WNDP in view of the strategic importance of the new route (included in SODC Local Plan 2nd preferred options 2017), the link with development sites allocated in the plan and the expected improvements in air quality in Watlington town centre.
-Watlington Parish Council hopes to continue discussions with Pyrton Parish Council in the hope of mitigating their concerns.
+Pyrton is producing its own NDP and discussions have been held to try and resolve these issues.
+The concerns have been fully considered but changes have not been made to the WNDP in view of the strategic importance of the new route (included in the emerging SODC Local Plan), the link with development sites allocated in the plan and the expected improvements in air quality in Watlington town centre.
+Watlington Parish Council intends to continue discussions with Pyrton Parish Council in the hope of mitigating their concerns.

-7. List of Statutory and Non-Statutory Consultees
+8. List of Statutory and Non-Statutory Consultees